No dog owner wants their dog to get fleas … but if it happens what’s better: chemical or natural flea control? Obviously, this is a no brainer …

 But … this is really important: don’t believe the label just because it says it’s “natural.”
 Manufacturers know dog owners want natural products so they use that word very loosely, and some ingredients aren’t natural at all!

-#2 Check Ingredients
+#2 Avoid These Ingredients

 Even with products labeled “natural,” check the ingredients carefully to make sure there are no artificial additives or preservatives.
 Some “natural” products contain things like sodium lauryl sulfate that can irritate the eyes and skin and, if inhaled, can be toxic to your dog’s organs.
 If the ingredient name sounds like a chemical, look it up.
 Two good sources are: